OneZeroEight-ai/SUTRA.3/README.md

 Contact
 For questions or to get involved in our testing phase, reach out:

-Email: info@OneZeroEight.ai
+Email: info@onezeroeight.ai
-X: @OneZerEight_ai
+X: @OneZeroEight.ai
-Insta: OneZeroEight-ai
 Bluesky: OneZeroEight.ai

-Note: Replace placeholders like path/to/your/logo.png, your-username, and your.email@example.com with actual values.
 Remember, this README reflects a project in active development, so expect changes as we progress through beta testing.